holochain/docs-pages/src/glossary.md

 #### Logical monotonicity

 The property of a set of facts whereby the truth of prior facts are never negated by the addition of later facts.
-[CALM](#consistency-as-logical-monotonicity-calm) relies on functions that exhibit this property---that is, [monotonically increasing functions](#monotonically-increasing-function).
+[CALM](#consistency-as-logical-monotonicity-calm) relies on functions that exhibit this property.
 For example, Holochain's source chain, DHT, and update/delete operations only add new entries without removing old ones.

 #### Membrane